 Take a look at our photos from the day - all credits are ⓒJess Hurd.

 Thank you to our organisers, PCS and TUC South West, and to everyone involved.

-The TUC will hold a special Congress on Saturday 9 December to discuss the next stage of campaigning against the Conservatives’ anti-strike laws.
+The TUC held a special Congress on Saturday 9 December to set out the next stage of our campaign against the Conservatives’ anti-strike laws.

 But make no mistake.
 We won’t stand by and let workers get sacked for defending their pay and conditions.
-And we won’t rest until this bill has been repealed.
+And we won’t rest until this malicious, unnecessary and unworkable law has been repealed.

 Our message is loud and clear.
-The entire trade union movement will rally behind any worker sacked for exercising their fundamental right to strike.
+The entire trade union movement will rally behind any union attacked under these MSL laws or any worker sacked for exercising their fundamental right to strike.

 We can all be proud of the campaign we have run against this attack on the right to strike.
 The government thought this law would be easy to push through.
 But we won allies across society, across the political spectrum and around the world.
 The condemnation of their anti-democratic plans made headlines at home and abroad.
 We defeated them an astounding three times in the House of Lords.
 It has delayed the implementation of this terrible law, embarrassed the Conservatives and made them pay a political price.
 And together we have also secured a vital commitment from the Labour Party that they will repeal this pernicious law in their first 100 days of office.

 But until we have a Labour government, we will take all opportunities to challenge, frustrate and resist this legislation and its implementation.